Partitionable sets, almost partitionable sets and their applications: Abstract

 \section{Abstract}

 This paper introduces almost partitionable sets to generalize the known concept of partitionable sets.
 These notions provide a unified frame to construct $\mathbb{Z}$-cyclic patterned starter whist tournaments and cyclic balanced sampling plans excluding contiguous units.
 The existences of partitionable sets and almost partitionable sets are investigated.
-As an application, a large number of maximum or maximal optical orthogonal codes are constructed.
-These maximal optical orthogonal codes fail to be maximum for just one codeword.
+As an application, a large number of optical orthogonal codes achieving the Johnson bound or the Johnson bound minus one are constructed.

 {\bf Keywords}: partitionable set; almost partitionable set; whist tournament; balanced sampling plans excluding contiguous unit; optical orthogonal code